In this section of our Colossus Movie Guide for Midsommar, we will explain the film’s ending.

 As much as we can frame Midsommar as metaphoric and somewhat triumphant, there is a reversal.
 In a comment, user DPEsposito makes an argument for the exploitation Dani suffers at the hands of the Härga.
 Her grief makes her malleable to their indoctrination tactics.
 Instead of reading the film as her overcoming her grief, shouldn’t we view it as far more tragic?
 Her grief leaves her so broken that she succumbs to a cult’s brainwashing.

-Not only that, when Christian cheats on her, Dani has a choice to save him or sacrifice him.
+Not only that, when Christian cheats on her, Dani has a choice to save or sacrifice him.
 She chooses sacrifice.
 And we have to imagine it’s out of a sense of revenge.
 In the previous sections, we discussed the dichotomy between grounded and defamiliarized.
 And did that through a lens of “the glass is half full.”
 So Dani’s choice of Christian as the sacrifice was simplified to the normal and harmless idea of breaking up with him.
 But.
 There’s the glass half empty reading that embodies the reality of domestic violence.
 Every day, there are stories where someone in a relationship snaps due to jealousy, anger, ego, etc. When read this way, Midsommar is not this Grimm-like fairy tale that skews positive despite its horrors.
 Instead, it’s just as bleak as Hereditary in its presentation of grief.

 While acknowledging that, I still lean toward Aster wanting to have a darker take on healing and catharsis.
 But whatever the authorial intention was, that negative reading is very viable.